nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find tasks using the input (A priority)
+1. User requests to find tasks of a certain priority
-2. HEY MATEz searches through each tasks' priority
+2. HEY MATEz searches through each task
 3. HEY MATEz lists tasks with a matching priority.

 Use case ends.